theorbtwo/gamework/README.md

 gamework
 ========

-Framework for two-player "coorospondance" games with ranking, etc.
+Framework for two-player "correspondence" games with ranking, etc.